MicrosoftDocs/learn/learn-pr/azure/migrate-vmware-workloads-on-premises-azure-vmware-solution/includes/3-vmware-hcx-deployment-installation.md

 To complete the exercises, you'll need access to an Azure subscription, with contributor rights assigned to configure an Azure VMware Solution environment.

 ## Download VMware HCX Connector
-Before deploying HCX Connector in the on-premises vCenter, download the VMware HCX Connector OVA file from the Azure portal.
+Before you deploy HCX Connector in the on-premises vCenter, download the VMware HCX Connector OVA file from the Azure portal.

 1. Search for and select the Azure VMware Solution private cloud in the Azure portal.